Amnesty International UK – two organisations working to defend human rights

 What work does each organisation do?

-The Charitable Trust fulfils its objectives by funding a range of charitable activities, in the UK and internationally, to promote the rights set out in the Universal Declaration of Human Rights and various international treaties.
-It gives most of its grants to the UK Section and the International Secretariat of Amnesty International.
+The Charitable Trust fulfils its objectives by funding the UK Section to deliver our human rights work in the UK and is one of the largest financial contributors to all of Amnesty International’s work around the world; everything it supports aims to promote the rights set out in the Universal Declaration of Human Rights and various international treaties.

 How is Amnesty International UK financed?